AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-a-task.md

 description: Your Adobe Workfront administrator can grant you access to view or edit tasks when they assign access levels.
 For more information about granting access to tasks, see Grant access to tasks.
 ---

-# Share a task in  `Adobe Workfront`
+# Share a task in&nbsp;Adobe Workfront

-Your `Adobe Workfront administrator` can grant you access to view or edit tasks when they assign access levels.
+Your Adobe Workfront administrator can grant you access to view or edit tasks when they assign access levels.
 For more information about granting access to tasks, see [Grant access to tasks](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-tasks.md).

 Along with the access level that users are granted, you can also grant them permissions to View, Contribute, or Manage specific tasks that you have access to share.

-Permissions are specific to one item in `Workfront` and define what actions one can take on that item.
+Permissions are specific to one item in Workfront and define what actions one can take on that item.

 ## Considerations when sharing a task